Darkwood: Chapter 2

-The Epilogue
+Epilogue

 The Stranger pushes through the forest until reaching a town and their old apartment, where he settles in for a long sleep.
 However, careful exploration reveals this ending to be an illusion which the player can uncover, if they spot the odd things in the apartment block.
 The Stranger eventually finds roots growing under the floorboards and a hole under his bed.
 Crawling through will have the Stranger wake up naked, with his clothes discarded nearby, in a passage overgrown with roots.

-The "Road Home" did not lead home, as the player awakens in a chamber filled with thousands of people curled up around a strange being, dead or sleeping and muttering in bliss.
-If the Stranger aided Doctor, he will find him resting next to the being.
+The player awakens in a chamber filled with thousands of people curled up around a strange being, dead or sleeping and muttering in bliss.
+If the Stranger aided the Doctor, he will find him resting next to the being.
 The being attempts to entice the Stranger by making him feel warm and tired, if the player does not resist then they will fall unconscious and be back in the apartment with only one course of action available: bliss and ignorance.
 If the Player resists, then the Stranger will find a flamethrower among the sleepers and burn the being and all those around it to death.
 The fire spreads so rapidly that the Stranger is unable to escape; and the flames quickly consume most of the forest and its inhabitants.
 The death of the strange being and the Stranger's sacrifice allow the military to deploy to the forest safely to save the remaining inhabitants and restore order.
 In both endings, text blocks detailing each character's fate appear, which can be influenced by the player's actions during the game.